brandur/sorg/content/drafts/webhooks.md

 published_at: 2017-09-21T14:55:22Z
 location: Calgary
-hook: When it comes to streaming APIs, there's now many good options on the table.
-Let's examine whether webhooks is still a good choice in 2017.
+hook: When it comes to streaming APIs, there's now many good options on the table including SSE, GraphQL subscriptions, and GRPC streams.
+Let's examine whether webhooks are still a good choice in 2017.
 hook_image: true
 twitter_image: true
 attributions: Thanks to <a